srconstantin/dispute-resolution/readme.md

 ## TODO

+--fix premature evaluation bug

+--allow creator to delete dispute at any time

+--fix bug where notifications briefly show up incorrectly and then update to the correct values

 --make color coding consistent and fix palette

 This is a work in progress, with heavy assistance from Claude (Sonnet 4).